 Where to Stay in Etosha

-There are many different options when it comes to accommodation in and around Etosha National Park and it can be difficult to choose.
-Obviously, I cannot comment on all of them.
-I will tell you about the lodges we stayed at, why we chose each particular place, our experience, and our recommendation for your trip to Etosha.
+There are many different options when it comes to accommodation in and around Etosha National Park.
+It can be difficult to choose… Obviously, I cannot comment on all of them, but I will tell you about the lodges we stayed at, why we chose each particular place, our experience, and our recommendation for your trip to Etosha.

-We stayed at three different lodges in Etosha: Dolomite Camp on the Western Side of Etosha, Okaukuejo Camp in the middle of the park, and Mushara Lodge at the Eastern entrance of the park.
+We stayed at three different lodges in Etosha.
+Two of them are inside the National Park and are state-owned: Dolomite Camp on the Western Side of Etosha and Okaukuejo Camp in the middle of the park.
+We also stayed at the beautiful privately-owned Mushara Lodge at the Eastern entrance of the park.

 Review of Dolomite Camp in Etosha